-Once you successfully created and saved your first MAXQDA project, the following four-window screen will appear - still mostly empty.
+Once you successfully created and saved your first MAXQDA project, the following screen will appear with the four main windows still mostly empty.

 The division into four windows makes working with MAXQDA very easy: as you can see, the first window (1) in the upper left corner contains the Document System, the window below (2) contains the Code System, the window in the upper right corner (3) is the Document Browser, and the fourth window (4) is called Retrieved Segments.
+(Don't worry if you only see three windows.
+The fourth window is hidden when you start MAXQDA for the first time, because you don't need it at the beginning of your analysis.)
 These four windows make up MAXQDA's basic structure.
-You can rearrange them by swapping the windows' sides, or by displaying the windows in three instead of two columns, which can be beneficial when working with a 16:9 screen.
+You can rearrange them by swapping the windows' sides, or by displaying the windows in three instead of two columns.
 You can change those settings in the main menu with the four symbols on the "Home" tab.